Textrux/website/docs/paper.md

     Custom pattern definitions can be thought of as a way to define templates for cell clusters and block clusters:

-    - Cell Cluster Patterns: Templates that define the shapes or structures formed by the arrangement of filled cells within a block’s canvas.
-For instance, a table pattern might expect a rectangular group of filled cells, while a tree pattern would require parent-child relationships between cells (e.g., one row down, one column to the right for each child).
+    - Cell Cluster Patterns: Templates that define the shapes or structures formed by the arrangement of set cells within a block’s canvas.
+For instance, a table pattern might expect a rectangular group of set cells, while a tree pattern would require parent-child relationships between cells (e.g., one row down, one column to the right for each child).
     - Block Cluster Patterns: Templates that define how blocks relate to one another spatially, without the constraint of a canvas.
 These patterns could involve blocks being linked (frames overlapping) or locked (frames and borders overlapping), representing a hierarchical or associative relationship between data structures.

     These pattern definitions enable users to teach the parser to recognize complex combinations of structures.
 For example, a pattern might define that any block with “API Definition” in the top-left cell should be followed by a tree structure representing the object hierarchy, with a table to the right containing validation rules and another table to its right containing the data.

 4. Recursive Structures and Higher-Order Grids

     One of the most powerful features of BSS is its ability to support recursive structures.
 Users can define grids within grids by zooming into a single cell in a block to reveal a lower-level grid within that cell.
 This allows users to recursively nest structures within lower level grids.
-Alternatively, higher level virtual grids allow a grid full of blocks to be treated as a higher level grid where the contents of each filled cell is the block cluster found at that location in the original grid.
+Alternatively, higher level virtual grids allow a grid full of blocks to be treated as a higher level grid where the contents of each set cell is the block cluster found at that location in the original grid.
 These recursive structures, whether lower level physical grids or higher level virtual grids, could continue ad infinitum and even be replaced with pointers to a previously defined grid to allow a sort of multi-layered loop, often called a strange loop.

     To manage recursive data structures: